 In cases where cost of repair are appropriate and may be awarded, loss of use damages are also recoverable.
 The award of loss of use damages in additi0n to cost of repair is a definite element of construction defect claims.
 As stated in Ravens Cove Townhomes v.
 Knuppe Development Co.
 (1981) 114 Cal.App.3d 783, 802, “the proper measure of damages is the cost of remedying the defects and repairing the individual homeowners’ properties together with the value of the lost use during the period of injury.”
 See also, Ferraro v.
 Southern California Gas Co.
 (1980) 102 Cal.App.3d 33, 50-51, which states: “There is no question that when cost of restoration is the correct measure of damages for injury to real property, compensation for loss of use would be appropriate.”
 Loss of use damages can be expansively interpreted to include the period of injury, not simply the period of the repair.

-For a consultation and evaluation of construction defect or real property damages, contact Timothy Norton of Norton & Associates today at 310.706.4134 for a consultation, or visit us on the web at constuctiondefect.com to make an appointment.
+For a consultation of real property damages and construction defects, contact Timothy Norton of Norton & Associates today at 310.706.4134 for a consultation, or make an appointment online.